General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Which actor performed the Physician the longest (repeatedly, not counting later cameos) within the TV sequence?

-- How outdated was Matt Smith when he was solid in Physician Who?
+- How previous was Matt Smith when he was forged in Physician Who?

 - Which different alien race are the Sea Devils associated to?